-- d) An existing Grade 1 mountain bike trail is established in the Conifer Park area adjacent to the front beach on Moturoa/Rabbit Island.
-Several hectares of Recreation Reserve located immediately west of Conifer Park have temporarily been managed as part of the forest plantation.
-This area was logged in 2015.
-A new Grade 2 mountain bike trail will be developed in this area in the near future, although the area will also continue to be managed for forestry purposes.
-No biosolid spraying will be allowed to occur here. - e) Horse riders may utilise Monaco Road at high tide (without the need to obtain a permit from the Forest Manager), although this road may be closed and/or temporary diversions put in place for health and safety reasons (i.e. when biosolid application or forestry operations are underway in the adjoining forestry blocks). - f) Horse riders may ride between the Rough Island events and equestrian park and the front beach at Moturoa/Rabbit Island via a purpose-built link track along the eastern side of Ken Beck Drive8 (without the need to obtain a permit from the Forest Manager).
-The link track will be for horse riding only no other recreational use. - 6 Layout and management of roads that are open for members of the public to drive motorised vehicles on (see Policy 5(a) above) should comply with the following guidelines: - a) Roads should be designed to establish an orderly flow of traffic travelling at slow speeds. - b) One-way roads may be upgraded to two-way roads, where practicable. - c) Through traffic should generally be routed away from picnic areas. - d) Defined car parking areas should progressively be provided alongside picnic areas. - e) Roads should be moved inland, away from coastlines, in response to coastal erosion or sea level rise (see Part 2, Section 5).
+- temporary diversions put in place for health and safety reasons when forestry operations are underway in the adjoining forestry blocks. - g) An existing Grade 1 mountain bike trail is established in the Conifer Park area adjacent to the front beach on Moturoa/Rabbit Island.
+A new Grade 2 mountain bike trail will be developed in the Recreation Reserve area located immediately west of Conifer Park.
+The area will also continue to be managed for commercial plantation forestry purposes for one more rotation. - All Recreation Reserve areas adjoining the front beach on Moturoa/Rabbit Island, including the mountain bike park areas, will be kept free of biosolids at all times. - Horse riders/drivers may ride between the Rough Island events and equestrian park and the front beach at Moturoa/Rabbit Island via a purpose-built link track along the eastern side of Ken Beck Drive.
+The link track will be for horses only (i.e. no walkers, cyclists or other recreational users). - j) A permit is required to access any of the other roads, tracks or trails located within Local Purpose (Plantation) Reserve areas on the Islands (i.e. those not specified under (a) to (i) above). - 6 Layout and management of roads that are open for members of the public to drive motorised vehicles on (see Policy 5(a) above) should comply with the following guidelines: - a) Roads should be designed to establish an orderly flow of traffic travelling at slow speeds. - b) One-way roads may be upgraded to two-way roads, where practicable. - c) Through traffic should generally be routed away from picnic areas. - d) Roads should be moved inland, away from coastlines, in response to coastal erosion or sea level rise (see Part 2, Section 5). - e) 'Horses' road signs should be installed either side of the causeway between Rough and Moturoa/Rabbit Islands and at designated

-8 Note that Tasman's Great Taste Trail runs along the western side of Ken Beck Drive.
+&lt;sup>6 Note that Tasman's Great Taste Trail runs along the western side of Ken Beck Drive.

-Figure 2: Network of roads, tracks and trails on Moturoa/Rabbit Island and Rough Island
+Figure 2: Network of roads, tracks and trails usually available for recreational use on Moturoa/Rabbit Island and Rough Island crossing points on Ken Beck Drive, to alert motorists of the need to reduce their speed when passing horse riders.